 All of this limits the ability for other people to contribute to my pages, but that's not a priority for me.

-4.5.
-Freedom to experiment
+4.5 Freedom to experiment#

 Around 2015 I ran into a problem where my expectations for my pages were too high.
 This made it really hard to start on something new.
 I would make grand plans but never get anywhere.
 I decided to make a separate folder (called x) where I can put experimental projects.
 This worked really well!
 I made a lot more things this way.
 If something works out, I can move it out of that folder and turn it into a full project.

-My regular projects are fixed scope, variable time.
-My x projects are fixed time, variable scope.
+projects are fixed time, variable scope.
 I'll try to end them after one week.
 This helps me avoid going too deep into a rabbit hole.

-Even though it helped "unblock" me, I found that it's so easy to make a new x project that I work on lots of small projects and not many big projects now.
+project that I work on lots of small projects and not many big projects now.
 This is a downside I hadn't anticipated and don't know what to do about.

 The hexagons page has a lot of diagrams.
 To improve load time, I prerendered all the diagrams so that when you load the page, you get 600k of svg instead of javascript that has to generate the svg.
 This (surprisingly) improved layout speed and perceived load time.
 And it also means that the page works if you don't have javascript, or if you want to print it.